 When Louis Weinstein, a prosperous Montreal businessman, entered Dr. Cameron’s care he was suffering from anxiety manifested by certain physical ailments.
 He was left physically and mentally impaired after “treatment”.
 An affidavit executed by Dr. Harvey Weinstein, plaintiff’s son who is a psychiatrist, states that his father received LSD, various unmarketed experimental drugs, 65 electroconvulsive shocks, drug induced sleep for 54 days and sensory deprivation along with psychic driving.
 In his medical opinion his father suffers from chronic organic brain syndrome as a direct consequence of Cameron’s treatment.

-This is what Louis Weinstein – a vicitm of Cameron – had to say about his discovery concerning the experiments when questioned by CIA lawyers during his deposition:
+This is what Louis Weinstein – a victim of Cameron – had to say about his discovery concerning the experiments when questioned by CIA lawyers during his deposition:

-Q. When you first learned about the Marks book, what was you reaction?
+Q. When you first learned about the Marks book, what was your reaction?

 A. Well, I read it.
 I was, what you say stupefied, unbelievable, couldn’t believe a thing like that happened.

 That they allowed a thing like that to happen. . .